 8) Loops, Loops, Loops, Loops

-Loops are a key component to any programming language.
+Loops are a key component of any programming language.
 Loops allow you to repeat blocks of code any number of required times saving you from having to write repetitive code.
 Loops also allow you to iterate through data structures with minimal effort.
-Understanding how, when and why to use loops is an essential skill for any programmer.
+Understanding how, when, and why to use loops is an essential skill for any programmer.